solidi/writing/01-on-kotlin-a-reply-from-management.md

 However, since the Kotlin tooling, IDE, and language are well integrated, could we be heading in a direction where we are developing a [voodoo](https://en.wikipedia.org/wiki/Voodoo_programming) culture?
 If a generation of engineers grow on Kotlin, are we doing a disservice about how they grow?
 In which they are educated about the engineering rigors?

 In my brief review of the Kotlin language, there is blazing fast support that promotes code completion.
-In a way that is fundamentally different than writing the standard stores and loops.
+In a way that is fundamentally different from writing the standard stores and loops.
 The compiler does, in-fact, hide and flex more.

 There are magical wires that are optimized.

 The argument I've heard is that engineers should only be optimizing the "hard" parts.
 The "efficiency-must" parts.
 This is a solid argument.
 But with the many coding exercises I've been in… Google included the ask, "What is the time/complexity of this code?
 Can you do better?".
-On Kotlin code, what is the answer? "*shrugs*, depends.
+In Kotlin code, what is the answer? "*shrugs*, depends.
 I don't know."
 That could be an acceptable answer.

 Is it acceptable?
 "Okay, let's switch back to Java [style] for a second to answer..."